Australia ease to opening win over Georgia

 Niniashvili broke upfield to a roar from the crowd but, short of support, he flung a loose pass straight to Tupou who flipped a pass over to Donaldson to hare up the other end and land a killer sucker punch.

-Donaldson picked his way though an understaffed defence for a second as the game ran out of steam with replacement Tengiz Zamtaradze late barge giving Georgia the final say, but little else, from the contest.
+Donaldson picked his way though an understaffed defence for a second as the game ran out of steam with replacement Beka Gigashvili's late barge over giving Georgia the final say, but little else, from the contest.

 Line-ups